-Riyad Husain emphasizes that instead of selling the product, focus should be given on delivering the experience to consumers.
+Riyad Husain emphasizes that instead of selling the product, the focus should be given to delivering the experience to consumers.
 Sidrat Talukder wrapped up the session by explaining that digital marketing is not just advertising for businesses, it’s how an organization is structured to keep up with the dynamically changing world.

-After a hearty lunch, Shariful Islam, Founder & Editor, Bangladesh Brand Forum and Shadab Mahbub, Director, Technology, WebAble Digital launched Bangladesh Brand Forum’s new publishing platform for Bangladesh!
+After a hearty lunch, Shariful Islam, Founder & Editor, Bangladesh Brand Forum, and Shadab Mahbub, Director, Technology, WebAble Digital launched Bangladesh Brand Forum’s new publishing platform for Bangladesh!

-Soon afterwards, the final panel discussion commenced, about storytelling.
+Soon afterward, the final panel discussion commenced, about storytelling.
 The top bloggers of Bangladesh came together to share their stories and discuss the essence of storytelling and its impact on people using social media.
-Panelists were Bloggers Camelia Kamal, Arif R Hossain, Chowdhury Shaheb and Rajib Hasan.
+Panelists were Bloggers Camelia Kamal, Arif R Hossain, Chowdhury Shaheb, and Rajib Hasan.
 The session was moderated by Razeeb Hasan Chowdhury, COO, Ogilvy Bangladesh.
 Panelists shared tips and tricks on enabling user engagement via likes and shares and connecting with people.
 The session ended with Arif R Hossain showing an inspiring video on how one small step from an individual can make a big difference.

 Having said that, Michael Leander moved on to content marketing and inbound marketing.
 Pictures leave a lasting impression on people’s minds and they can only be effective if the message can be placed in the right context.
 Along with pictures words too, have an impact on consumers.
 Michael Leander demonstrated how we could change the world through our words with a touching video.